MKB-Datalab/workshop-data-readiness-power-bi/README.md

 <br/><br/>
 This repository is part of the MKB Datalab  `Data Readiness Program`.
-It contains support material used during the Power BI session offered to students participating of this program.
+It contains support material used during the Power BI session offered to students participating in this program.

 During these hands-on session students will learn some concepts of Power BI while building a simple dashboard.
 This might be used during the program as basis to get a standardized Dashboard for each participating SME.